MicrosoftDocs/bot-docs/articles/channel-connect-teams.md

 > [!TIP]
 > Use one bot channel registration per environment, since your endpoint changes when you switch between local development, staging, and production environments.
 >
-> Deleting the Teams channel registration will cause a new pair of keys to be generated when it is re-enabled.
+> Deleting the Teams channel registration will cause a new pair of keys to be generated when it's re-enabled.
 This invalidates all 29:xxx and a:xxx IDs that the bot may have stored for proactive messaging.

 ## Publish your bot in Teams